Nightly rosaries prayed for late Monsignor Quitugua; parish to offer parking lot rosary

 Rosaries are being prayed in remembrance of the late Monsignor David I.A.
-Quitugua who died on Sept.
-15 at the age of 84, according to the Archdiocese of Agana.
+Quitugua, who died Sept.
+15 at the age of 84, according to the Archdiocese of Agaña.

 “FDMS mourns the passing of one of our beloved alumni, Monsignor David I.A.
 Quitugua.
 He was an alumnus priest who served our archdiocese and school community in every way he could,” Father Duenas posted on its website.
 “As a prime example of the original mission of the school, he was a good and faithful servant who was always strong in the faith.”